ogonna-anaekwe/_calculator/README.md

 This is a calculator that evaluates basic arithmetic operations: addition `+`, subtraction `-`, division `\`, multiplication `\*`, and power `^`.

 # How it works
 A user passes a string representation of an arithmetic operation (e.g. `"10 / 5 + 6 * 88"`).
+We take that string and do the following:
-We scan every character in that string to generate a list tokens.
-We then parse the list to generate an [Abstract Syntax Tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) for the user-inputted arithmetic operation.
-Finally, we evaluate the AST.
+1. Scan every character in that string to generate a list tokens.
+2. Parse the list (from step 1) to generate an [Abstract Syntax Tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) for the user-inputted arithmetic operation.
+3. Evaluate the AST.

-These 3 steps are implemented by helper classes: `Scanner`, `Parser`, and `Evaluator` respectively.
+All 3 steps are implemented by helper classes: `Scanner`, `Parser`, and `Evaluator` respectively.

 # Grammar
 We use [a BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form) for our grammar.
 In the grammar rules below, quoted and capitalized objects (e.g. `"+"`, `NUMBER`) are terminals, the rest are non-terminals.